Guardians of the Future: International Organisations, Anticipatory Governance & Education

 Susan Robertson (University. of Cambridge) discusses her research on the anticipatory practices deployed by UNESCO and the OECD.

-The ANGEL Conference 2019 is a key UK event for those working in, or with an interest in, Global Education research.
-It will also function as a gathering for members of the Academic Network on Global Education & Learning.
-The event will be held 9 & 10th of May 2019 here in Bloomsbury, London.
-The event builds on the success of the Global Learning conference organised by the Development Education Research Centre (DERC) in 2017.
+The ANGEL Conference 2019 was the key UK event for those working in, or with an interest in, Global Education research.
+The second of our bi-annual conferences, it also functioned as a gathering for members of the Academic Network on Global Education & Learning.
+The event was held on 9 & 10th of May 2019 in Bloomsbury, London.
+The event built on the success of the Global Learning conference organised by the Development Education Research Centre (DERC) in 2017.